Zhaoshan-Duan/shoe-shop/README.md

 - [:heavy_check_mark:] Set DataBindingUtil in build.gradle
 - Use DataBindingUtil to inflate every layout

-- [:heavy_check_mark:] Create a new Login destination.
+1. [:heavy_check_mark:] Create a new Login destination.

-   * [:heavy_check_mark:] Include email and password labels
+- [:heavy_check_mark:] Include email and password labels
 - [:heavy_check_mark:] Include email and password fields
 - [:heavy_check_mark:] Create buttons for creating a new login and logging in with an existing account
-   - Clicking either button should navigate to the Welcome Screen.
+- [:heavy_check_mark:] Clicking either button should navigate to the Welcome Screen.

-- [:heavy_check_mark:] Create a new Welcome screen destination that includes:
+2. [:heavy_check_mark:] Create a new Welcome screen destination that includes:

-   * [:heavy_check_mark:] A new layout
+- [:heavy_check_mark:] A new layout
-   * [:heavy_check_mark:] At least 2 textviews
+- [:heavy_check_mark:] At least 2 textviews
-   * [:heavy_check_mark:] A navigation button with actions to navigate to the instructions screen
+- [:heavy_check_mark:] A navigation button with actions to navigate to the instructions screen

-1. Create a new Instruction destination that includes:
+3. Create a new Instruction destination that includes:

-   * [:heavy_check_mark:] A new layout
+- [:heavy_check_mark:] A new layout
-   * [:heavy_check_mark:] At least 2 textviews
+- [:heavy_check_mark:] At least 2 textviews
-   * [:heavy_check_mark:] A navigation button with actions to navigate to the shoe list screen
+- [:heavy_check_mark:] A navigation button with actions to navigate to the shoe list screen

-2. Create a class that extends ViewModel
+4. Create a class that extends ViewModel

    * Use a LiveData field that returns the list of shoes

-3. Create a new Shoe List destination that includes:
+5. Create a new Shoe List destination that includes:

    * A new layout
    * A ScrollView
    * A LinearLayout for Shoe Items
    * A FloatingActionButton with an action to navigate to the shoe detail screen

-4. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.
+6. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.

-5. Create a new Shoe Detail destination that includes:
+7. Create a new Shoe Detail destination that includes:

    * A new layout
    * A TextView label and EditView for the